urbanwildlifeinstitute/UWIN_tutorials/IUWC25/enhancing_maps/enhancing_maps.md

 ## 4. Integrating maps
 As a reminder, the OSM database is primarily populated by community contributions, thus there are likely gaps of information.
 To enhance our map and to ensure we don’t have any gaps in the final output of the framework we will integrate the `OSM_only_map` onto a global or continental land cover map (depending on your region of interest).

-For our example, we will be overlaying OSM data on top of a global dataset from [Climate Data Store (CDS)](https://cds.climate.copernicus.eu/datasets/satellite-land-cover?tab=download).
+For our Argentina example, we will be overlaying OSM data on top of a global dataset from [Climate Data Store (CDS)](https://cds.climate.copernicus.eu/datasets/satellite-land-cover?tab=download).
 These data describe land cover into 22 classes which have been defined using the United Nations Food and Agriculture Organization’s (UN FAO) Land Cover Classification System (LCCS) and do a good job describing the natural landscape within our study region.

 To integrate these maps, we need to reclassify the CDS data to be cohesive with our OSM classification system.
 These data will then fill in any NA cells (in the OSM map) with the information provided in the reclassified CDS map.

+Based on your study area, we have pre-downloaded a global landcover dataset of your region to underlay the OSM layer.
+Next we will read in your unique global raster which can be found in the `./data/` folder.

 ### Read in and view data